 Proper Window Caulking Techniques

 1. Assess the current caulk.
-Before applying a new caulk, check the current caulking for damage or mold.
+Inspect your window’s current caulking for damage or mold.
 If it has signs of either, you’ll have to remove it.
-If the old caulk is free of damage and mold, clean and dry it before applying a new bead of caulk.
+If the old caulk isn’t damaged, clean and dry it before you apply new caulk.

 2. Choose the correct caulk.
 Buy an interior caulk that’s waterproof and resistant to mold.
-Caulk with acrylic latex or silicone can resist mildew and stick to nonporous surfaces.
+Caulk that features acrylic latex or silicone can resist mildew and stick to nonporous surfaces.

 3. Clean the space around your window.
 If the space around your window is dirty, the caulk won’t bond to the surface properly.
-Make sure it’s dry before attempting to seal it.
+Make sure the space is dry before you move forward with sealing.

 4. Apply the caulk.
 Cut the tube tip of your caulk and place the tip against the window seam.
 Slowly fill the seam around the shower window.

 5. Smooth the caulk.
-After running the caulk around the window, smooth the caulk with a wet finger or caulk applicator.
+Smooth the caulk with a wet finger or caulk applicator.

 6. Allow the caulk to dry.
-Let the caulk dry completely before using your shower.
+Let the caulk dry completely before you use your shower.
 Most caulk will dry within 12–24 hours.

-In the video below, This Old House painting expert Mauro Henrique shows host Kevin O’Connor a common mistake DIYers make when caulking—and shares a helpful tip for avoiding it.
+This Old House painting expert Mauro Henrique shows host Kevin O’Connor a common mistake DIYers make when caulking in the video below.

 Get Estimates from Window Experts in Your Area